 Scheduled visits are focused on two main areas: Architecture and School Design and Program Consultations.
 Program consultations are designed upon request and can be tailored to visitors’ needs.
 Topics may include: 1:1 device integration, blended learning, literacy, Multi-tiered System of Supports (MTSS), and Universal Design for Learning (UDL).
-Summer Programs and Research in Action Days that take place throughout the year also provide opportunities to visit the P.K.
+Spring/Summer Institutes and Research in Action Days that take place throughout the year also provide opportunities to visit the P.K.
 Yonge campus while participating in professional learning events.

 Tours: Architecture and School Design

 P.K.
 Yonge’s learning spaces are designed to respond to the needs of today’s learners.
 Our learning environment differs in look and feel from most elementary schools in Florida, in the nation, and even internationally.
 To learn more: Innovation

 First Friday Tours